tejeshn48/3000/charan1.md

 ### The unit testing

 Unit testing simply verifying the individual unit of code (*mostly functions*) works as expected.
 The developer along with writing the code will the test cases that can be executed at the build time.
 Some test cases can be automatically generated.
-The objective of unit testing is to isolate a section of code (*unit*) and verify its correctness What is continuous integration Continuous integration (*ci*) is the process of automating the build and testing of code every time a team member commits changes to version control .ci encourages version control repository after every small task completion.
+The objective of unit testing is to isolate a section of code (*unit*) and verify its correctness What is continuous integration Continuous integration (*ci*) is the process of automating the build and testing of code every time a team member commits changes to version control.
+Continous intergation encourages version control repository after every small task completion.
 Committing code triggers an automated build system to grab the latest code from the shared repository and to build, test, and validate the full master branch (*also known as the trunk or main*).
 The problem
 Developers will the code and verify it locally they push it to their local system.
 Once developers test the code and verify it locally, they push it to a centralized repository like GitHub.
 Similarly, all the developers would be pushing their code to the version control system several times a day.
 Developers would be pushing code and keep writing the code until they finish a particular task or project.
 Now all the code which developers have pushed into the version control systems if built and tested will return lots & lots of conflicts, and errors due to the failure of the build.

 ### The solution